Foundation History

 1991

 In a historic breakthrough, together they created the first signed, although non-binding, document that defined a mutually agreeable settlement and forever clarified that any government success required popular, sustained citizen engagement and creativity to model the future.
+Beyond War and Stanford again cooperated to assist influential moderates in Armenia, Azerbaijan, and the Nagorno-Karabakh region in a non-governmental public peace process of face-to-face reconciliation.

 It was a step and model for resolution of their eight year conflict and its more than one million displaced persons.